-Given: The Ellipsoid X, Fig. 70.
-Reqd: The brilliant point in elevation.
-Thru any point O pass the ray of light OB and the line of sight OA.
-Revolving OB parallel to H about OA as an axis, the bisector $om_1$ is located, thence om and o'm'the projections of the bisector.
+It can be readily seen that such brilliant points or lines do not necessarily exist for every position of the as an axis, the bisector om_1 is located, thence om and o'm'the projections of the bisector.
 Thru the axis of the ellipsoid pass plane T parallel to OM; Tt is parallel to om.
-Thru any point C in T pass the line CD parallel to OM; revolving T about the axis of the ellipsoid as an axis until it is parallel to V, the V projection of the ellipse cut from the ellipsoid by T now coincides with the V projection of the ellipsoid; CD revolves into the position $c'1d'2$ , $c_1d_1$ .
-The tangent line $e'1f'1$ , perpendicular to $c'1d'1$ locates the V projection of the revolved position of the brillian point at $p'1$ , and the required brilliant point is found at p'.
+Thru any point C in T pass the line CD parallel to OM; revolving T about the axis of the ellipsoid as an axis until it is parallel to V, the V projection of the ellipse cut from the ellipsoid by T now coincides with the V projection of the ellipsoid; CD revolves into the position $c'1d'2$, c_1d_1 .
+The tangent line $e'1f'1$, perpendicular to $c'1d'1$ locates the V projection of the revolved position of the brillian point at p'1 , and the required brilliant point is found at p'.